PEO Terms of Service

 Employment Practices Liability Insurance (EPLI)

 Generally.
 We maintain employment practices liability insurance (EPLI) that covers you for certain Claims (as defined in our EPLI policy) by Covered Employees, former Covered Employees, and applicants for a Covered Employee position as described in the policy (our Agreement does not expand coverage provided by the policy) that are both made and based on events that occurred while you were covered under the policy.
 You can only be covered under the Policy while our PEO Service is in effect.
 Compliance with our Agreement at all times, including after our Agreement terminates, is a condition of your being covered (and continuing to be covered) for any Claim.
-If you are notified or reasonably believe that a Covered Employee, former Covered Employee, or applicant for employment as a Covered Employee may allege something that, if litigated, could be covered by our EPLI policy (for example, if a Covered Employee complains of discrimination, harassment, retaliation, or wrongful termination) you agree to discuss the matter with our HR representatives prior to taking action if reasonably possible.
+If you are notified or reasonably believe that a Covered Employee, former Covered Employee, or applicant for employment as a Covered Employee may allege something that if litigated or the subject of a government agency complaint could be covered by our EPLI policy (for example, if a Covered Employee complains of discrimination, harassment, retaliation, or wrongful termination) you agree to discuss the matter with our HR representatives prior to taking action if reasonably possible.